CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

 ## Overview

-In this lab, you use Azure AI Foundry portal to create a project, ready to build an AI solution.
+In this hands-on lab, you’ll work with **Azure AI Foundry** to create and explore a generative AI project.
+You’ll start by creating a new project and deploying the **gpt-4.1** model.
+Then, you’ll review the project’s endpoints and keys that client applications use to connect with deployed models and AI services.
+Finally, you’ll test your deployed model in the chat playground by configuring system instructions and sending queries to see the model’s responses.

+## Lab Objectives

+- **Task 1:** Create a Azure AI Foundry Project and deploy a model

+- **Task 2:** Review project endpoints

+- **Task 3:** Test a generative AI model

-### Task 1: Create a Azure AI Foundry Project and deploy a model
+## Task 1: Create a Azure AI Foundry Project and deploy a model

+In this task, you’ll create a new Azure AI Foundry project, deploy the **gpt-4.1** model into it, and explore the management settings at both the project and resource levels.
+You’ll also verify the Azure resources created to support the deployment in the Azure portal.

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.